Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 Will switching formula help?

-Sometimes, but it isn't usually the first thing to try.
+Sometimes, but it isn't usually the first step.
 Pace, position, nipple flow, and burping make a bigger difference for most babies.
-Talk to a paediatrician before switching formulas — a single change at a time is more useful than testing several at once.
+Talk to a paediatrician before switching formulas — one change at a time is more useful than testing several at once.
+If cow's milk protein allergy is suspected, your doctor may trial an extensively hydrolysed or amino acid formula.

 Do anti-reflux pillows or wedges help?